hubidubi/fujirecipe/README.md

 # Fujifilm Recipes PWA

-Modern Progressive Web App for viewing Fujifilm X100V recipe files (.FP1) on mobile and desktop devices.
+A modern Progressive Web App that lets you browse and view Fujifilm recipe files (.FP1) from X Raw Studio, with full support for desktop and mobile usage.

 ## Features